Switch Mode

 “Uh…”

-“My god… Suho’s never asked for anything like this before…”
+“Oh my god… Our Suho has never really asked for anything before…”

-They realized it wasn’t appropriate to talk it over right in front of him.
+They seemed to realize it wasn’t appropriate to be discussing this in front of me.

 “Suho.
-Is it alright if Mom and Dad think about it a little more before answering?”
+Would it be okay if Mom and Dad thought about it a bit more before answering you?”

 “Yes.”

 “It was hungry.
-But instead of feeding it, you sprayed something and made it fall asleep.
-That man said he did it because you told him to.”
+But you sprayed something and made it fall asleep.
+That man said he was doing what you told him to.”

-They all seemed genuinely baffled that Suho had managed to understand the beast’s condition.
-Wondering if he’d done something wrong, he looked to their expressions for clues, but his parents quickly composed themselves and answered his earlier question first.
+They all seemed skeptical that I could have figured out the beast’s condition.
+Thinking I might have done something wrong, I glanced at their expressions, but my parents quickly composed themselves and started answering my question first.

 “Exactly.
-When Rai wakes up, we need to make sure it can eat properly.”
+We need to make sure Rai can eat when he wakes up.”

 “Rai?”